centralhardware/centralhardware/README.md

 ### Hi, my name is Fedechkin Alexey is also centralhardware
-Currently, I am a student at Barnaul industrial economics college. for a while ruby backend dev. mostly I am programming in java. sometimes python, not from a good life
+Currently, I am a student at Barnaul industrial economics college and work in LynxSoft as java dev for a while ruby backend dev. mostly I am programming in java. sometimes python, not from a good life

 about programming
 - static typing